 Gathering Information via Recreational and Technical (GIRT) Scientific Divers is a conservation focused no-impact citizen-science project.
 It aims to train members to systematically document observable physical and natural features of historic shipwrecks, submerged aircraft and other underwater cultural heritage in an open sea water environment, to facilitate their ongoing protection and management.
 The focus of the GIRT citizen science project is to enable better understanding of the condition of sites and the factors driving their preservation or deterioration.
 It also aims to encourage interested people to have an active and positive public archaeology role.

-•linked to the names of the GIRT members who undertook the survey and their adopted site; and
+•linked to the names of the GIRT members who undertook the survey and their adopted site;

 By being able to add GIRT monitoring records to the AUCHD, or any other statutory database, annual observations of a site’s condition will never be lost and GIRT member contributions will be permanently recognised.
 Also, promoting the democratisation of information, GIRT member contributions will facilitate a greater understanding of what is happening in our marine coastal environment from climate change and its impact on our underwater cultural heritage.
 Potentially, with enough GIRT members adding their individual observations, the GIRT citizen science project may be able to go beyond understanding a specific site's ‘equilibrium’ in the environment over time and obtain an understanding of what is happening more broadly to underwater cultural heritage – locally and regionally.

 In order to collect data on a site, members need access to a camera with an underwater housing, 30m tape, photography scales, slate and pencil and GIRT monitoring templates printed on waterproof paper (besides standard dive gear).
-Once data has been collected, GIRT members will be encouraged to compare their results with other members, lead the analysis of aspects of research (i.e. marine life, correlation of storm data with observed sediment movements, modelling observed change to other proximal sites…..) and present the results of their surveys or broader analysis of data at conferences such as the Australasian Institute for Maritime Archaeology (AIMA) annual conference.
+Once data has been collected, GIRT members will be encouraged to compare their results with other members, lead the analysis of aspects of research (i.e. marine life, correlation of storm data with observed sediment movements, modelling observed change to other proximal sites…..) and present the results of their surveys or broader analysis of their adopted site and collected data at conferences such as the Australasian Institute for Maritime Archaeology (AIMA) annual conference.